 - the amount your creditors might expect as a minimum payout

 These parameters ensure that your consumer proposal includes a debt repayment plan that is affordable for you and fair to your creditors.
 Your Licensed Insolvency Trustee will negotiate with your creditors on your behalf.
 Negotiations will factor in the amount your creditors expect and what you can afford.
-Typically, the agreed upon payments are much lower than any other debt relief alternatives.
-Remaining debts are typically 30% of what you originally owed, and must be repaid in equal monthly payments over a period of three to five years.
+Typically, the agreed-upon payments are much lower than any other debt-relief alternatives.
+The remaining debts are typically 30% of what you originally owed, and must be repaid in equal monthly payments over a period of three to five years.

 Your consumer proposal is filed, now what?

 - Once a consumer proposal is drawn up that you can afford, your proposal is filed with the Office of the Superintendent of Bankruptcy (OSB).

 - All direct payments to your unsecured creditors are stopped.

 - If your creditors have lawsuits filed against you or are garnishing your wages, these actions will also stop.